na4zagin3/satyrographos/README.md

 ## How Does It Works?
 It copies all files under `~/.opam/<ocaml-version>/share/satysfi/<package>` and  `~/.satyrographos/packages/<package>` and copy into `~/.satysfi/dist`.

-Except for duplication detection, `satyrographos install` behaves as
+Except for duplication detection and hash file merging, `satyrographos install` behaves as
 ```sh
 $ cp -r "$(opam var share)"/share/satysfi/*/* ~/.satysfi/dist
 $ cp -r ~/.satyrographos/packages/*/* ~/.satysfi/dist